bit-broker/website/content/en/docs/getting-started/configuration.md

 {{% /alert %}}

 {{% alert color="info" %}}
 If you follow the installation guides for either [Kubernetes](/docs/getting-started/install-k8s/) or for [local](/docs/getting-started/install-local/), then these configuration issues will be taken care of for you, in that process.
 There is no need to hand-configure, unless your needs are specific and unusual.
 {{% /alert %}}

 ### Environment Settings

-In this section we outline the details of our installation environment file.
+In this section, we outline the details of our installation environment file.
 This file is called `.env` and resides at the root of the BitBroker file layout.

 There is _no_ master record for this in the repository, however there is a file called `.env.example`, which contains all the most common parameters.
 You can activate this common set by simply copying this file: